 #5 – Combination Lock

 It’s always a good idea to keep your travel bag locked – you know, the one that has all your stuff?
-Especially when staying in hostels or budget accommodations, as strangers come and go unsupervised.
+Especially when staying in hostels or budget accommodations in Vietnam, as strangers come and go unsupervised.
 A reliable and simple lock is the Active Roots Combination Padlock; it has a resettable combination lock, so no need to stress about misplacing a very small key or forgetting one fixed combination.

 #6 – Skeletool